Human Resources: Risk Management (1730P)

 The number of workers’ compensation claims has remained relatively stable during the last four years, with less than 12 claims per 100 FTEs.
 This rate is comparable with the International City/County Management Association (ICMA) benchmark rate.

-Customer satisfaction with Risk Management remains strong with 99% of customers rating services as good or better.
-Property expenditures per capita were higher a couple of years ago primarily due to the severity of recent claim activity and increased earthquake insurance limits.
+Customer satisfaction with Risk Management remains strong with 95% of customers rating services as good or better.
+Property expenditures per capita were higher a few years ago primarily due to the severity of recent claim activity and increased earthquake insurance limits.

 Recent program accomplishments include: expanding the use of the Risk Management Information System (Origami), an electronic management system that incorporates data from multiple sources and provides tracking, reporting and tools; updating the ADA Site Evaluation tool and prioritized the Plan’s Facilities List; continuing to deploy preventative services to departments including Repetitive Stress Injury software-RSI Guard, Company Nurse for reporting and triaging employee injuries, and iMitigate, an online self-assessment and interactive training tool for computer workstation users.
 Over 90% of employees that completed the assessment indicated that they will make behavioral changes as a result of the assessment.